Navigation API | On‑Premise | Urbi Documentation

 • Depending on your needs, you can also skip installing the Restrictions API service.

 To implement support for the asynchronous part of the Distance Matrix API, which is necessary for processing large numbers of points, you need to install the Distance Matrix Async API service.
-The service acts as a frontend for the Navi-Back service, interacting with it via an S3-compatible storage and Apache Kafka events.
+The service acts as a frontend for the Navi-Back service, interacting with it via an S3 compatible storage and Apache Kafka events.
 To determine which of the Navi-Back instances is capable of processing each particular request, Distance Matrix Async API uses data downloaded from the Navi-Castle service.

 The user requests are processed asynchronously.
 After sending a request to Distance Matrix Async API, the user should periodically request information about its processing status.
 The statuses are stored in PostgreSQL.